Drains Cleared

 How often should I powerflush in Spennymoor?

-Given Spennymoor's hard water supply, we recommend powerflush every 5–7 years for homes with older radiator systems.
+Given Spennymoor's soft-water supply, we recommend powerflush every 5–7 years for homes with older radiator systems.
 Modern Spennymoor combi boilers should be flushed every 8–10 years.
 Magnetic filters installed post-flush extend intervals by capturing new sludge.

 Will powerflush damage my old Spennymoor radiators?